 Does Ron Santa Teresa sponsor Savoir Faire?

 No, it doesn't.
-However, I have been working for Santa Teresa since the very day in which I quit journalism (if such a thing is possible), back in 2000.
-Besides that, I have a longterm relationship with the Vollmer family and I truly love all Santa Teresa brands.
+However, I worked for Santa Teresa since the very day in which I quit journalism (if such a thing is possible) and I have a longterm relationship with the Vollmer family and I truly love all their brands.

-Do you plan to mix cocktail with other spirits besides rum?
+Do you plan to mix cocktails with other spirits besides rum?